Elon Musk Unveils Exclusive Photo Of SpaceX’s Crew Dragon Capsule

-As SpaceX is gearing up for the first manned test flight of its Dragon capsule, which the company stated will take place later this year, CEO Elon Musk treated his Twitter fans to a sneak peak of the Crew Dragon spacecraft.
+As SpaceX is gearing up for the first manned test flight of its Dragon capsule, which the company stated will take place later this year, CEO Elon Musk treated his Twitter fans to a sneak peek of the Crew Dragon spacecraft.

 Yesterday, the billionaire tech mogul took to social media to share an exclusive image of the new human-carrying space pod, photographed during one its first major on-ground tests.